-Often the stream of information on eating and living is confusing because it’s contradictory.
-There are numerous diet types (keto, paleo, vegan, vegetarian, Whole30, Atkins, etc.), and numerous influencers and lifestyle brands touting false marketing claims.
-All of this made me wonder…what really prevents chronic disease and where’s the long-standing proof?
-In order to satisfy my curiosity about how to achieve the highest quality of life possible, I decided to research life in the Blue Zones.
+Often the stream of health and dietary information is confusing and contradictory.
+There are numerous diet types (keto, paleo, vegan, vegetarian, Whole30, Atkins, etc.), and numerous influencers and brands touting false marketing claims.
+All of this made me wonder … what really prevents chronic disease, and where’s the proof?
+In order to satisfy my curiosity, I read about Dan Buettner’s discovery of the Blue Zones.
 Why?
 Because residents of the Blue Zones are the world’s healthiest people.

 Where are the Blue Zones?

-According to Dan Buettner, author of “The Blue Zones Solution,” five areas have the highest concentration of 100-year-olds who are also free from diseases like heart problems, obesity, cancer, diabetes, and dementia.
+According to Dan Buettner, author of “The Blue Zones Solution,” five areas in the world have the highest concentration of 100-year-olds.
+Residents in these areas also have amazingly low rates of chronic disease: heart, cancer, diabetes, and dementia.

 “located eight miles off the coast of Turkey, Ikaria has one of the world’s lowest rates of middle-age mortality and the lowest rates of dementia.”